QuocKhanhhh/Real-Time-Log-Pipeline/README.md

 # Real-Time Log Pipeline

 ## Overview
 **ShopEasy** is a real-time log analysis pipeline for an e-commerce platform, designed to process website logs, track user behavior, detect bots, and support business decisions.
 The pipeline leverages **Apache Kafka** for streaming, **Spark Structured Streaming** for processing, **PostgreSQL** for centralized storage, and **Matplotlib** for visualization, all deployed using **Docker**.
-This project demonstrates skills in big data processing, stream analytics, and database integration, making it a strong addition to a data engineering portfolio.
+This project demonstrates skills in big data processing, stream analytics, and database integration.

 ### Objectives
 - **Track User Behavior**: Analyze product views and user actions (view, add to cart, checkout).
-- **Detect Bots**: Identify IPs with high request rates (>10 requests/minute).
 - **Support Decisions**: Provide actionable insights via SQL queries and visualizations.
-- **Replace CSV Files**: Use PostgreSQL to centralize data, replacing multiple CSV files.
 - **Simulate Real Data**: Generate realistic e-commerce logs with bot activity.

 ## Architecture